The New Canon focuses on

 limelight—a fickle source of splendor under the best of

-circumstances.
-Yet The Secret History is, by any measure, a
+The Secret History is, by any measure, a

 significant fiction, and arguably the book that tilted the scales away